 Kimberly can be reached via mail at: Kimberly McNally c/o Harley’s Dream, PO Box 64, Berthoud, CO 80513

-Dan and Rudi Taylor have spent the past 30+ years together raising their 4 daughters and building two successful businesses in northern Colorado.
-While doing so, they’ve always surrounded themselves with animals – many dogs, cats, horses, donkeys, rabbits, chickens, guinea pigs, finches, cockatoos, and even an iguana named Myron.
+Rudi Taylor has spent the past 40+ years together raising her 4 daughters and building two successful businesses in northern Colorado.
+While doing so, she always surrounded herself with animals – many dogs, cats, horses, donkeys, rabbits, chickens, guinea pigs, finches, cockatoos, and even an iguana named Myron.

-Over the years, Dan and Rudi have worked tirelessly, volunteering in nearly every aspect of canine welfare, but now they are focused on getting to the source of the overpopulation/euthanization problem by bringing an end to puppy mills.
+Over the years, Rudi has worked tirelessly, volunteering in nearly every aspect of canine welfare, but now she is focused on getting to the source of the overpopulation/euthanization problem by bringing an end to puppy mills.

-It wasn’t until they adopted their first puppy mill survivor Cricket in 2009 that they learned of the horrors of puppy mills and, almost immediately, they became involved in the fight to help free the breeding dogs suffering in cages.
-This led them to Harley, a then 10-year-old, one-eyed crippled Chihuahua who they adopted.
-For five years following his rescue, Dan, Rudi and Harley worked hard educating children and adults about puppy mills.
-They personally rescued 700 mill dogs and raised the money to save and care for thousands more.
-After Harley passed away, Dan and Rudi formed the 501(c)(3) nonprofit Harley’s Dream, with a mission to create awareness about and ultimately, bring an end to puppy mills.
+It wasn’t until she adopted their first puppy mill survivor Cricket in 2009 that she learned of the horrors of puppy mills and, almost immediately, they became involved in the fight to help free the breeding dogs suffering in cages.
+This led her to Harley, a then 10-year-old, one-eyed crippled Chihuahua who she adopted.
+For five years following his rescue, Rudi and Harley worked hard educating children and adults about puppy mills.
+As a member of a rescue team, she personally assisted in the rescue of 760 mill dogs and helped raise the money to save and care for thousands more.
+After Harley passed away, Rudi formed the 501(c)(3) nonprofit Harley’s Dream, with a mission to create awareness about and ultimately, bring an end to puppy mills.

 Rudi can be reached via mail at: Harley’s Dream, PO Box 64, Berthoud, CO 80513 or firstname.lastname@example.org